 Brad Ascalon Unveils New Outdoor Furniture Line

-The collection for Loll Designs—a collaboration with interior designer Ghislaine Viñas—bring a sense of indoor comfort to outdoor spaces.
+For their new furniture line for Loll Designs, designer Brad Ascalon and interior designer Ghislaine Viñas bring a sense of indoor comfort to outdoor spaces.

 The award-winning Sunnyside collection is available in a range of color and finish options and is made—as all Loll Designs’ products are—out of recycled plastic.

 Product designer Brad Ascalon and interior designer Ghislaine Viñas had long been considering a collaboration.
 When the opportunity to develop a collection for Loll Designs—a company Ascalon admired for its commitment to sustainability and U.S.–based manufacturing—presented itself, the two designers jumped at the chance.
 The success of the partnership was proved at ICFF in New York, when the resulting collection of modular seating, Sunnyside, won the coveted Editors’ Award for Best Outdoor Design.